 Don’t give narrative answers like a story.
-Try your best to make best out of given time.
+Try your best to make the best out of the given time.
 It’s better to give a brief outline of short term and long term goals.
 You can also discuss some really important ones.
 Also, don’t give a too short answer or one-liner.
 It’s better if you speak out two to three short term goals and similarly few long term goals.

 10. Be Confident:

 Confidence is the key to success in any type of interview question.
-Even if you fall in any confusion or you have very less to speak, it will be better if you answer all with great confidence.
+Even if you fall in any confusion or you have very little to speak, it will be better if you answer all with great confidence.

 Don’t be overconfident or fall into an argument with the interviewer to prove your point correct.
 Think before speaking, and try to maintain your confidence while answering a few important questions like ‘what is your vision in life’.